 - Paste the IP address in Host Name (copy it from the saved session as displayed).

 Putty Security alert: want to save the cache in the registry.
 Please click on No for security reasons.

 Access phpMyAdmin of Bitnami Stack localhost

-Username for login is “root” and password is the initial wordpress password that can be find in Marketplace> Your Solution.
+The username for login is “root”, and the password is the initial WordPress password found in Marketplace> Your Solution.

 Login Details of phpMyAdmin.